LocusEnergy/api-docs/README.md

 Note: Instructions are for setup on Linux.
 Differences are noted for OS X users; however, see the **General Slate Documentation** below for additional OS X information.

 ### Setup
+1. If you have never used GitHub before then setup an SSH keypair by following the instructions under [Cloning with SSH URLs](https://help.github.com/articles/which-remote-url-should-i-use/#cloning-with-ssh-urls)
-1. `git clone https://github.com/LocusEnergy/api-docs.git` to clone your repository locally
+2. `git clone git@github.com:LocusEnergy/api-docs.git` to clone your repository locally
-2. `sudo apt-get install bundler` (OS X users: install Ruby from [Installing Ruby](https://www.ruby-lang.org/en/documentation/installation) and then run `gem install bundler`)
+3. `sudo apt-get install bundler` (OS X users: install Ruby from [Installing Ruby](https://www.ruby-lang.org/en/documentation/installation) and then run `gem install bundler`)
-3. `bundle install`
+4. `bundle install`

 ### Run
 1. Change into the `api-docs` directory